Life

 Is a working definition of a non-minimum phase system something like: a system that contains zeros in the right half of the s plane?
 If so, can anyone point out to a relatively simple mechanical system example that is non minimum phase, something like a modified version of the classical spring/mass/damper?
 Thank you.

-READ ALSO: What is the density of water at 4 C?
+READ ALSO: What is the most secure eCommerce platform?

 What is the minimum phase system for this magnitude response?